Keyboard shortcuts

 Copying and passing values

 Every value in Bop is a copy.
-When you assign a variable, pass an argument to a function, or return a value, you get an independent copy — even for arrays and dicts.
+When you assign a variable, pass an argument to a function, or return a value, you get an independent copy — even for arrays, dicts, and structs.
 Changing the copy never affects the original.

 Assignment copies